Ewaoche/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!/bin/bash Means run this script in bash
+#!/bin/bash run this script in bash